Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 - During low-volume weeks, utilization fell below 70%.

-- During peak weeks, overtime averaged 18 hours per operator.
+- During peak weeks, overtime averaged 12+ hours per worker.

 - Schedule adherence averaged 84%, largely due to bottlenecks in the final assembly cell.

-Over the course of a few weeks, the plant leveraged Veryable to establish a 15 person flexible extension of their core workforce who could be deployed into assembly, packaging, and material handling roles as needed with just hours notice.
+Over the course of a few weeks, the plant leveraged Veryable to establish a 15 person labor pool that could be deployed into assembly, packaging, and material handling roles as needed with just hours notice.

 Within six weeks: